Benjamin Disraeli: 1820s

 In November 1821, shortly before his seventeenth birthday, Disraeli was articled as a clerk to a firm of solicitors—Swain, Stevens, Maples, Pearse and Hunt—in the City of London.
-T F Maples was not only the young Disraeli's employer and a friend of his father's, but also his prospective father-in-law: Isaac and Maples entertained the possibility that the latter's only daughter might be a suitable match for Benjamin.
+T. F. Maples was not only the young Disraeli's employer and a friend of his father, but also his prospective father-in-law: Isaac and Maples considered that the latter's only daughter might be a suitable match for Benjamin.
 A friendship developed, but there was no romance.
-The firm had a large and profitable business, and as the biographer R W Davis observes, the clerkship was "the kind of secure, respectable position that many fathers dream of for their children".
-Although biographers including Robert Blake and Bradford comment that such a post was incompatible with Disraeli's romantic and ambitious nature, he reportedly gave his employers satisfactory service, and later professed to have learnt a good deal from his time with the firm.
-He recalled, "I had some scruples, for even then I dreamed of Parliament.
+The firm had a large and profitable business, and as the biographer R. W. Davis observes, the clerkship was "the kind of secure, respectable position that many fathers dream of for their children".
+Although biographers including Robert Blake and Bradford comment that such a post was incompatible with Disraeli's romantic and ambitious nature, he reportedly gave his employers satisfactory service, and later professed to have learned much there.
+He recalled: I had some scruples, for even then I dreamed of Parliament.
 My father's refrain always was 'Philip Carteret Webb', who was the most eminent solicitor of his boyhood and who was an MP.
 It would be a mistake to suppose that the two years and more that I was in the office of our friend were wasted.
-I have often thought, though I have often regretted the University, that it was much the reverse."
+I have often thought, though I have often regretted the University, that it was much the reverse.

 The year after joining Maples' firm, Benjamin changed his surname from D'Israeli to Disraeli.
-His reasons for doing so are unknown, but the biographer Bernard Glassman surmises that it was to avoid being confused with his father.
+His reasons are unknown, but the biographer Bernard Glassman surmises that it was to avoid being confused with his father.
 Disraeli's sister and brothers adopted the new version of the name; Isaac and his wife retained the older form.